List of television shows notable for negative reception: Sports

-This two-episode icon of Fox's "lowbrow" era ranked number 6 on TV Guide's "50 Worst TV Shows of All Time" list.
+This two-episode icon of Fox's "lowbrow" era ranked number 6 on TV Guides "50 Worst TV Shows of All Time" list.
 The boxers were mostly "D-list" celebrities and people involved in notorious criminal cases.
 One match pitted Joey Buttafuoco (taking the place of "Weird Al" Yankovic, who refused to fight a woman) against pro wrestler Chyna; Buttafuoco won in a decision.